-After you drop down from the high of telling everyone you are engaged, you have to get to work planning that special day.
-Regardless of how big the wedding will be, you will still have the responsibility of making your invite list.
+After you drop down from the high of telling everyone you are engaged, you must plan that special day.
+Regardless of the wedding size, you will still be responsible for making your invite list.
 And no matter how many people you plan on having, I guarantee you will have to make the tough decision of figuring out who to leave off—and then letting them know.
-It’s never easy, but making sure you do the proper thing is important as it will cut down on bruised feelings.
+It’s never easy, but ensuring you do the proper thing is important as it will reduce bruised feelings.

 Invite Who You Want

-Your wedding is, YOUR wedding.
-Not your parents’, not your friends’, not your families’, but your own.
-Bottom line, if someone isn’t nice to you, don’t invite them.
+Your wedding is YOUR wedding.
+Not your parents, not your friends, not your families,’ but your own.
+The bottom line is if someone isn’t nice to you, don’t invite them.
 Think of a guest list as a college paper.
-You remember those days right?
-You have the long list of notes with facts and points you want to add, but you have to narrow the list down to the ones that will make the paper an A+.
+You remember those days.
+You have a long list of notes with facts and points you want to add, but you have to narrow the list down to the ones that will make the paper an A+.
 And with your wedding, you’ll want to invite the guests who will make the day as special and fun as possible.

 When it comes to weighing which friends you should invite, think of those who would appreciate being there and be happy for you.
 Your wedding is not a time to pay people back or make others happy, despite your own conscience.